in2code-de/lux/Documentation/Technical/Campaigns/Workflows.md

 * Lead action: On entering a page
 * Lead action: On reading a news
 * Lead action: When lead enters a page of a given category
+* Lead action: When lead enters a page in a given language
+* Lead action: When lead enters a page of a given site
 * Lead source: Check for a given referrer
 * Lead source: Check for a given UTM parameter
 * Miscellaneous: On a defined time